backstage/backstage/docs/features/software-catalog/life-of-an-entity.md

 This means that any modifications you want to make on the final result, has to happen during ingestion or processing.

+## Errors

+> TODO: Describe how errors are exposed through entities

 ## Orphaning

 As mentioned earlier, entities internally form a graph.
 The edges go from